iAra4sh/tele-OSRemoter/README.md

 > ***This script only works properly on the Windows operating system.***

 ## tip
-1 .On line 27 you have to replace your token.
+1. On line 27 you have to replace your token.
 2. On line 370 you must enter your Telegram ID without @.
 For example : iArash

 ## Commands